line/abc-user-feedback/apps/docs/docs/02-getting-started/02-installation/02-cli-tool.md

 This command performs the following tasks:

 1. Reads environment variables from the `config.toml` file.
-2. Generates a Docker Compose file.
+2. Generates a Docker Compose file and starts the services.
-3. Starts the API and web server containers.
+3. Starts the API and web server containers along with required infrastructure (MySQL, SMTP, OpenSearch if enabled).

 Once the server starts successfully, you can access the ABC User Feedback web interface by navigating to `http://localhost:3000` (or the configured URL) in your web browser.
+The CLI will display the available URLs including:

+- Web interface URL
+- API URL
+- MySQL connection string
+- OpenSearch URL (if enabled)
+- SMTP web interface (if using smtp4dev)

 ### Stopping the Server